ACADEMIC SPECIALIST - MICHIGAN STATE UNIVERSITY

 Rebecca E. Schuiling is a knitwear designer and an educator.
 Her research contributes to scholarship in dress studies and it subsumes visual and material culture.
-Rebecca’s work seeks to provide insight and understanding into knitted dress through the lens of popular culture, and the artists at the intersection of art and craft, by examining the complex and complicated roles of knit within fashion, art, and society.
+Rebecca’s work seeks to provide insight and understanding into knitted dress through the lens of popular culture, and the artists at the intersection of art and craft, by examining the complex and complicated roles of knit and knitwear within fashion, art, and society.
 She presents her work at international and national conferences.

 Rebecca has taught at Michigan State University for thirteen years and is an Academic Specialist for the Apparel and Textile Design Program within the Department of Art, Art History, and Design.
 The focus of Rebecca’s teaching centers on concept, research, experiential learning, the design process and LdL pedagogies.

 Her work has been exhibited in Slovenia; she has participated in an in international design workshop in China; and conducted research in Portugal, France, Italy, Austria, Australia, New Zealand, and Thailand.